Can I get Iowa unemployment benefits if I quit my job?

 Was the employee aware of the rules and are they reasonable?
 Typically an employer has an employee sign and acknowledgement form indicating they understand the rules, but the employer still has the burden to establish that its rules are reasonable and applied evenhandedly against all employees.

 If you were fired, it may point to wrongful termination on the basis of discrimination, retaliation or other illegal actions on the part of the employer.
 It is important to follow up with an employment law attorney if you suspect your termination was not justified.

 Decades of Experience with Iowa Employment Law

 If you have an Iowa employment law issue, contact the Davenport Law Offices of McDonald, Woodward & Carlson PC for assistance.
 Our experienced team of employment law attorneys can help you with all employment law related issues including retaliation and wrongful termination.
-Contact us at 563-355-6478 for a free consultation.
+Contact us at 563-355-6478.